Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 +++

 These calculations allow us to compute a simple number representative of one aspect of the data: the firing rate over the entire duration of the recording.
 Do the two datasets exhibit a statistically significant change in the firing structure between conditions?
 Or, does the difference in firing rates lie within the range of expected fluctuations between any two trials of random spiking data?
 To answer these types of questions, we need to develop statistical methods that are appropriate for analyzing spike trains.
 Let’s look at the data more carefully and visualize the structure of the spiking in the low ambient light condition.
-Motivated by the results of the previous chapters, it may be tempting to visualize the spike train by simply plotting the `SpikesLow` variable,
+It may be tempting to visualize the spike train by simply plotting the `SpikesLow` variable,

 ```{code-cell} ipython3
 plot(SpikesLow)